fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/classwork/classwork6.md

 ---

 ## Logistics
-* Due: Monday, September 11th AoE.
+* Due: Monday, Feburary 2nd AoE.
 * Submission instructions: submit the Linux self-assessment on D2L.
 * Deadline reminder: after the deadline passes, you cannot earn any points for this assignment.